pantheon-systems/documentation/source/_docs/guides/cloudflare-enable-https.md

 1. This technique has the added benefit of insuring that any visitor who somehow gets a link to the `env-sitename.pantheonsite.io` domain will be immediately bounced to your proper production hostname.
 2. Checking `isset($_SERVER['PANTHEON_ENVIRONMENT'])` is important because this will only be `TRUE` if the request is running as a result of a web request through Pantheon's PHP container matrix.
 This prevents redirects from interrupting command-line operations.
 3. `$_SERVER['HTTP_X_FORWARDED_PROTO']` is PHP's way of exposing the `X-Forwarded-Proto` HTTP header, an internet standard for communicating when another "upstream" service has terminated HTTPS.
-4. Adding the `header('Cache-Control: public, max-age=3600')` allows Pantheon's Edge (and CloudFlare, further upstream) to cache the redirect, which is always nice.
+4. Adding the `header('Cache-Control: public, max-age=3600')` allows Pantheon's Edge (and Cloudflare, further upstream) to cache the redirect, which is always nice.

-Depending on whether you like to control these things directly with code or prefer to use a tool like CloudFlare, as well as how concerned you are with `pantheonsite.io` domains potentially "leaking", you can choose your implementation.
+Depending on whether you like to control these things directly with code or prefer to use a tool like Cloudflare, as well as how concerned you are with `pantheonsite.io` domains potentially "leaking", you can choose your implementation.
 It's probably wisest to pick one route to avoid future confusion.

 ## Compatibility and Limitations

-CloudFlare's free HTTPS service is compatible with browsers and clients that support server name indication (SNI), an extension of the TLS protocol.
+Cloudflare's free HTTPS service is compatible with browsers and clients that support server name indication (SNI), an extension of the TLS protocol.
 Whereas traditionally, a single IP address is bound to a single certificate, SNI allows a server to present multiple certificates across multiple domains from the same IP address.

-Although SNI allows services like CloudFlare to economically offer HTTPS for free at scale, its support is not universal.
+Although SNI allows services like Cloudflare to economically offer HTTPS for free at scale, its support is not universal.
 Below are some notable incompatibilities:

 * Any version of Internet Explorer or Safari on Windows XP
 * Versions of Chrome prior to 6